michaelss/shiro-tags/README.md

 `<shiro:link controller="person" action="create">Create Person</shiro:link>`

 By now, the only supported attributes are `controller` and `action`.
+The other regular `<g:link>` attributes may be used as well and they will work normally, but the presentation of the link will depend exclusively on the permission to access the supplied controller/action.

+## Requirements

+Grails version 2.4 > *
+Shiro integration for Grails plugin